-From Student Initiative At AUS To Thriving Business: The Rise Of Arabic Language Program Bulbul
+From student initiative at AUS to thriving business: The rise of Arabic language program Bulbul

-(MENAFN- Dubai PR Network) Sharjah, UAE, August 14, 2024 – What started as a student-led initiative at American University of Sharjah (AUS) has blossomed into a successful entrepreneurial social business named Bulbul, offering practical Arabic language classes that stand out for their innovative approach.
+(MENAFN- AUS) Sharjah, UAE, August 14, 2024 – What started as a student-led initiative at American University of Sharjah (AUS) has blossomed into a successful entrepreneurial social business named Bulbul, offering practical Arabic language classes that stand out for their innovative approach.

 The business came to fruition when finance alumnus Huzaifa Masood, chemical engineering alumna Hajar El Rashed, and El Gamal joined forces.
 Masood oversees sales and finances, ensuring operational success; El Gamal manages client journeys, focusing on growth and customer success; and El Rashed develops the curriculum, hires and trains tutors, and ensures high-quality service delivery.